mccullaghlab/shapeGMMTorch/README.md

 This package is dependent on the following packages:

-1. numpy
+1. Python 3.6 or greater
-2. torch==1.11
+2. numpy
+3. torch (version 1.11 if option 4 is used)
-3. torch_batch_svd  available from https://github.com/KinglittleQ/torch-batch-svd
+4. Optional: torch_batch_svd available from https://github.com/KinglittleQ/torch-batch-svd

 The last package is for the SVD part of the alignment and is much faster than the native batch torch library.
 It is, however, not compatible with the current version of torch (1.12) thus the requirement of torch 1.11.